appscode/blog/content/post/manage-redis-secret-engine-using-kubevault-in-aws/index.md

   terminationPolicy: WipeOut
 ```
 In this yaml,
 - `spec.replicas` specifies the number of Vault nodes to deploy.
 It has to be a positive number.
+Note: Amazon EKS does not support HA for Vault.
+As we using Amazon EKS as our backend it has to be 1.
 - `spec.version` specifies the name of the `VaultServerVersion` CRD.
 This CRD holds the image name and version of the Vault, Unsealer, and Exporter.
 - `spec.allowedSecretEngines` defines the Secret Engine informations which to be granted in this Vault Server.
 - `spec.backend` is a required field that contains the Vault backend storage configuration.
 - `spec.unsealer` specifies `Unsealer` configuration. `Unsealer` handles automatic initializing and unsealing of Vault.
-- `spec.terminationPolicy` is an optional field that gives flexibility whether to nullify(reject) the delete operation of `VaultServer` CRD or which resources KubeVault operator should keep or delete when you delete `VaultServer` CRD.
+- `spec.terminationPolicy` field is *Wipeout* means that vault will be deleted without restrictions.
+It can also be "Halt", "Delete" and "DoNotTerminate".
+Learn More about these [HERE](https://kubevault.com/docs/latest/concepts/vault-server-crds/vaultserver/#specterminationpolicy).

 Let’s save this yaml configuration into `vault.yaml` and deploy it,